 Beggs Funeral Home, 200 May Ave., Lincolnton is honored to serve the family of Mrs Dorothy Holloway Snider.

-To send flowers to Dorothy ""Dot" Holloway Snider's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dorothy ""Dot" Holloway Snider, please visit our floral store.